someuser77/log4net-playground/README.md

 log4net-playground
 ==================

 A sample project pre configured for log4net debugging.

-Ususful for simple testing/troubleshooting.
+Ususful for simple testing and troubleshooting.